Contents

-When people come together to form a group for the purposes of collaborating to stage a project — such as a one-off performance, production or even a music festival — and they need to gather funding, they may find a need for an Auspice Agreement
+When people come together to form a group to collaborate on a project — such as a one-off performance, production or even a music festival — and they need to secure funding, you may find that an Auspice Agreement is an ideal solution.
+This arrangement has gained renewed popularity in 2025 as creative groups seek flexible ways to manage funding without the formality of setting up a company.

 Why Do I Need An Auspice Agreement?